 1dB is an unnoticeable reduction in noise levels.

 5 dB represents a noticeable reduction in noise.

 10 dB is double a reduction in sound disturbances.

-Therefore with the installation of sound proofing glass and window frames you will encounter only a sixth of noise that you previously would have.
-An truly startling reduction.
+Therefore with the installation of soundproofing glass and window frames, you will encounter only a sixth of noise that you previously would have.
+A truly startling reduction.